 The English Education program is developmental and consist of three major prongs, with a heavy emphasis on the combination of theory and practice.
+We strongly believe in a sense of "performance learning."
 Majors in this program take a full range of area content courses.
 These content course cover the core of literary studies and a range of courses in writing theory and practice, with a technology-writing component.
 Also, these students take major-specific methods courses within the department, along with additional literature requirements targeted toward future teaching content.
 Finally, each English Education major takes the full range of education courses required of secondary pre-professionals.
 In addition to this tripartite preparation, each Millikin student takes general education requirements that are both university-wide and assigned for students earning a BA in the College of Arts & Sciences.
-This approach lends itself to a well-rounded liberal education, preparing students to be lifetime critical thinkers and learners in a global environment.
+This approach lends itself to a well-rounded liberal education, preparing students to be adaptable lifetime critical thinkers and learners in a global environment.
 See the attached "Appendix: Advising Sheet for English Education Majors," for a full overview of complete course requirements for this major.

-English Ed majors, along with all Millikin students, are introduced to academic writing in the Critical Writing, Reading and Research sequence during their freshman years.
+English Ed majors, along with all Millikin students, are introduced to academic writing in the Critical Writing, Reading and Research sequence during their freshman year.
 In the sophomore year, students are introduced formally to their chosen major in our specific secondary methods course, EN235.
 During the sophomore and junior years, our majors obtain their core literature and writing content courses in our department and through the education sequence courses outside the department.
 They also take courses in the Communication Department, enhancing their knowledge and skills of speaking and orality content and instruction.
-During the senior year, English Ed students take their capstone course in the major, EN470, Internship in the Teaching of Writing, a second advanced specific methods course, EN425, and they complete their education students actually complete a second capstone course, ED488, which incorporates a near-professional performance component into the degree program.
+During the senior year, English Ed students take their capstone course in the major, EN470, Internship in the Teaching of Writing, a second advanced specific methods course, EN425, and they complete their educational experience with student teaching, typically in the spring semester of their senior year.
+English Education students actually complete a second capstone course, ED488, which incorporates a near-professional performance component into the degree program.